LinusBF/iv1013-tcp-ip-attack/report.md

   These redirect messages tells the `inside-host` that it should route traffic to `outside-host` via a gateway, which is the `attacker`'s IP.
 * The ARP poisoning attack from Task 1 was then run again to cause `inside-host` to start sending the pings to the `attacker`
 * As can be seen in the PCAP file, this redirect is performed for 9 more pings from `inside-host` all of which reach the `attacker`
-* An interesting thing from the victim's side is that the pings return as normal although they can se a redirect message in the terminal output.
+* An interesting thing from the victim's side, is that the pings return as normal ,although they can see a redirect message in the terminal output.
 But there is no packet loss.
+This could make it a bit harder for the client to determine that something is wrong.

+In general, consumer OS software comes with IP redirecting turned off by default to combat this.

 ## Task 3 - TCP session hijacking
 Related PCAP file is `task3_tcp_hijack.pcap`